 Don't be fooled by all the talk from progressives and socialists in the Democratic Party about how they are working day and night for "racial equality".
-The Democratic Party has always hated black people and they always will, except on Election Day when black people can be fooled or intimidated into voting for Democrats.
+The Democratic Party has always hated black people and they always will, except on Election Day when black people can be fooled or intimidated into voting for

+Democrats.
 The new plantations (large Northern cities run by Democrats) are not much different than the old ones (large Southern cotton farms run by Democrats).

-[1] The American Civil Rights Union, "The Truth about Jim Crow", 2014, http://theacru.org
+[1] The American Civil Rights Union, "The Truth about Jim Crow", 2014, available at: https://theacru.org/wp-content/uploads/2015/02/ACRU-the-truth-about-jim-crow-v2.pdf